Dante Domain Manager is distributed as a software ‘appliance’ and is based on CentOS7 Linux distribution.

 We are investigating this issue and will provide more information as it becomes available.
 We understand the importance of keeping servers up to date with security patches over time.

-This issue can be resolved by restarting the machine and trying the selection again.
 If the issue persists, try a full DVS reinstall through Library/Application Support/Audinate/DVS/Uninstall DVS, then restart the machine, install DVS again, then restart the machine and try running DVS.

 Affected Products / Versions: None known at this time.